-“Since the outbreak, we have lost some of the country’s best doctors and nurses in Liberia.
+"Since the outbreak, we have lost some of the country’s best doctors and nurses in Liberia.
 I personally knew and worked alongside Dr. Sam Muhumuza, who died several weeks after treating patients with Ebola and becoming infected with the deadly virus himself.
 He was an amazing physician, surgeon, and human being.
-He worked tirelessly in difficult conditions without complaint,” said Dr. Williams.
+He worked tirelessly in difficult conditions without complaint," Dr. Williams said.

 The often deadly virus can be transmitted to others through direct contact with the blood or secretions of an infected person, as well as through exposure to objects, such as needles, that have been contaminated with infected secretions.

-According to the World Health Organization, there is no specific treatment or vaccine for the disease, and the fatality rate can reach up to 90%.
+According to the World Health Organization, there is no specific treatment or vaccine for the disease.
+The fatality rate can reach up to 90%.
 Patients are given supportive care, which includes providing fluids, electrolytes, and food.

-Typical symptoms – including fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, stomach pain and a lack of appetite – may appear anywhere from 2 to 21 days after exposure to the virus, but most commonly appear within 8-10 days.
+Typical symptoms are fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, stomach pain and a lack of appetite.
+They may appear anywhere from 2-21 days after exposure to the virus, but most commonly appear within 8-10 days.

 According to Dr. Williams, health care workers like Dr. Muhumuza are at great risk for contracting the disease while working in hospitals and clinics where protective equipment such as masks, gowns and gloves are in short supply.

-“These supplies are needed to protect health care workers, who are at the forefront of caring for these infected patients, from becoming infected themselves and bringing the virus home to family members and others they may come in contact with,” said Dr. Williams.
-“We hope these funds can be used to provide a more organized approach to treating the disease by creating special quarantined sites where patients can be treated, as opposed to in hospitals where they might infect others,” he added.
+"These supplies are needed to protect health care workers, who are at the forefront of caring for these infected patients, from becoming infected themselves and bringing the virus home to family members and others they may come in contact with," Dr. Williams said.
+"We hope these funds can be used to provide a more organized approach to treating the disease by creating special quarantined sites where patients can be treated, as opposed to in hospitals where they might infect others."